 UD has a signature formula in their shadows.
 When you do a finger swatch you can sort of feel this grip on the surface which makes the color payoff consistent and blendable.
 Their shadows are one of the most easiest formulas to work with, even back in the days when I don’t know what the hell are cut crease.
 Not only finger swatch, even pigments distribute consistently upon brush application.

 The Heavy Metals palette is no different, with 20 vivid NEW & exclusive metallic shades which ranges from neutrals to bright hues.
-All of the shades that are included here are never been released or included in any of UD palettes, they also amped up the metallic finish and perfect it into an intense foiled effect that is perfect as a finishing touch on any look.
+All of the shades that are included here are never been released in any of UD palettes, they also amped up the metallic finish and perfect it into an intense foiled effect that is perfect as a finishing touch on any look.

 Knowing that it’s limited edition so I absolutely love the unconventional packaging, it comes in UD signature purple metallic color, rectangular shaped drawer like compartment which slides open to reveal 20 beautiful shades with a decent size mirror on the center.
 So really, it’s not your regular open flip palette, the name speaks for its purpose.